Savage-Data-Systems/MiniGBClient/MiniGBClient/readme.md

 - IDE (Recommended Visual Studio 2022)

 # Setup

-1. Configure your config.json file
+1. Create and Configure your config.json file.
+It should be placed in top level of the project.
 - The client_id and client_secret are provided when you create an application in the SavageData Onboarding site.
 Or if you have another Data Custodian you want to connect to.
 `{
   "client_id": "<your client id>",